 I’m Dana, which is a nickname my husband gave me about a week after we met in 1998 because I was and still am a huge X-Files freak.
 At the time, I had a dyed-red bob and green contacts, a la Scully.

-After Vietnam, Russia is the other country I want to visit most in the world (I had a Baltic cruise scheduled in 2017 that sadly I had to cancel).
-I also have to visit Bora Bora, Tahiti, and Fiji before I die!
-I want to see the pitons of St. Lucia and the turquoise waters of Turks and Caicos very badly.
-And then there’s Cambodia, Turkey, Morocco, Egypt, Dubai, and Peru.
-After I hit all those, any other travel I do will be gravy. 🙂 Oh, and of course, I am going to have to check off the last U.S. state I need–Alaska.
-My dad wants to take me and Matt on an Alaskan cruise, so here’s hoping I get to cross that off of my list soon!
+After Vietnam, Russia is the other country I want to visit most in the world (I had a Baltic cruise scheduled in 2017 that sadly I had to cancel and then scheduled one in 2020 that a global pandemic kindly canceled for me).
+I also have to visit Bora Bora, Tahiti, and Fiji before I die.
+I need to see the pitons of St. Lucia and the turquoise waters of Turks and Caicos, too.
+And then there’s Cambodia, Turkey, Morocco, Egypt, Tanzania, Dubai, and Peru.
+After I hit all those, any other travel I do will be gravy. 🙂

 So, anyway, those are the things that I consider integral to the core of who I am.